movestore/Point-Cluster-Detection/README.md

 **Gap duration unit (`gap_unit`):** Duration unit for variable `maxgap`.
 Can be `hours`, `days` or `weeks`.
 Default `days`.

+**Cluster Transmission Mode (`clu_transm`):** Setting to allow only returning 'new' clusters that were not detected with the data set excluding the previous Y hours.
+Defaults to returning all clusters.

+**Y - number of hours representing 'new' (`new_dur`):** Number of hours that data set shall be compared with to extract only 'new' clusters.
+Defaults to 24 (h).

+**Locations of nests, roost or other sites to remove. (`remo_sites`):** A csv-file with locations, close to which clusters shall be excluded.
+Defaults to no file.

+### Most common errors
+Please post an issues [here](https://github.com/movestore/Point-Cluster-Detection/issues) if you encounter recurring errors or problems.

 ### Null or error handling:
 **Setting `meth`:** Default `buff` allows no NULL.